3 Questions Every Brand Should Before They Consider Leveraging a Marketing Cloud as their CDP

 These announcements mark Adobe and Salesforce’s attempts to pivot down from the execution and content layer into customer data.
 This is BIG.
 Not just for the marketing clouds, but also for the Customer Data Platform market.
 For the last two years, we at ActionIQ have been evangelizing the value of CDPs for enterprise marketers.
 In the last week, we’ve had two very large voices join the club and validate the market need – welcome, Adobe & Salesforce!

 Why Are Adobe & Salesforce Pivoting To Customer Data?

 Let’s just say it’s been a journey.
-Their first response was to say “we already do that!”.
+Their first response was to say “we already do that!”, due to the popularity of their notorious CRM system.
 But as the CDP market picked up momentum, they were forced to respond.
 Salesforce called CDPs a “passing fad” and Adobe announced a new data layer they described as “more than CDP”.
-Fast forward to just a year later, Salesforce is finally committing to check-the-box CDP, and Adobe announces an (another?)
+Fast forward to just a year later, Salesforce is finally committing to a check-the-box CDP platform, and Adobe announces an (another?)
 CDP.
 What changed?